 get_header() I grabbed the contents of header.php and modified that, checking that all tags were closed.

 As of May 2015 this site is no longer online.
-Interestingly an online shoe shop has taken over the domain name of www.qdoslandscape.com.au!
+Interestingly an online shoe shop had taken over the domain name of www.qdoslandscape.com.au!
 Again it’s a non existent domain.